sleepingcat4/Berlin/README.md

 But, when particles are smashed/collided against a target(solid object) we can hear a faint sound though those sound waves can’t be heard by humans, sensitive equipment can pick them up and store them as audio readings.
 Afterwards, there’s a concept, where piezoelectric materials are used by particle accelerators and convert particle collision energy to electric signal and further amplified to create audible sound.
 All these opens-up the possibility of Artificial Intelligence being infused with particle recognition and detection.

-<h3>What Berlin is?</h3>
+<h3>What Claire is?</h3>
-Berlin is a project where Artificial Intelligence is used to detect exotic and unseen particles by their generated audio. (while they collide with a target)
+Calire is a project where Artificial Intelligence is used to detect exotic and unseen particles by their generated audio. (while they collide with a target)

-<h3>How Berlin works?</h3>
+<h3>How Claire works?</h3>
 At its heart, first, audio sound is collected from particle collision then denoising Algorithm removes any unwanted/Gaussian noise/white noise.
 After that, the audio file is converted into an audio spectrogram and logarithmic transformation is applied.
 This transformed audio spectrogram is then stored into a file.

 A convolutional network, classifies the audio spectrogram into relevant classes.
 The Conv network is previously trained on labelled audio spectrogram photos dataset.
 Through fine-tuning the model always stays relevant and overcomes uncertainty.

-<h3>What are the challenges with Berlin?</h3>
+<h3>What are the challenges with Claire?</h3>
 Currently, there’s no adequate dataset to train Berlin on except for a few examples created by me.
 And these and other challenges are:

 <ol>